Cistus monspeliensis

-Cistus monspeliensis is a species of rockrose known by the common name Montpellier cistus.
+Cistus monspeliensis is a species of rockrose known by the common name Montpellier cistus or narrow-leaved cistus.
 It is native to southern Europe and northern Africa, in the Mediterranean forests, woodlands, and scrub ecosystems of matorral—maquis shrublands.

 Description

 Cistus monspeliensis is a shrub with narrow evergreen leaves and a hairy, glandular, sticky surface.
 The leaves are linear to lance-shaped, green, with a rugose, wrinkled upper surface, up to 5 centimeters long.
 In cultivation, C. monspeliensis attains a height of around one meter and a width of 1.5 metres.

 The plant's inflorescence is generally a panicle of 2 to 8 flowers, each with five sepals and five white petals.